kristalz/Computational_methods_Informatics/README.md

 I suggest storing the list of data inside an array instead of a list, which can substantially reduce the overhead memory.
 I get this idea from a blog https://pythonspeed.com/articles/python-integers-memory/.
 The entire size of an array is much smaller than a list when we have lots of data.
 However, this difference in sizes is not significant if we only have a small amount of data.
 (I showed an example in my script for this suggestion.)

 I also suggest switching to lower precision floating points to save more memories.

-Alternatively, I suggest using other programming language such as C, which would minimize overhead memory when loading the data.

 Step 3: Suggest a strategy for calculating the average that would not require storing all the data in memory.